 All in all, the UK has a lot to offer students.
 I recommend checking out a few universities and researching their programs thoroughly.
 There are many reasons why it’s an excellent place to study.

-I would recommend studying at the University you believe you’re best suited for.
+I recommend studying at the University you believe you’re best suited for.
 But I would also recommend thinking about the career you wish to pursue.

 If you want to pursue a professional career in a particular field, I’d recommend looking at the University’s specializations to see which ones are relevant to you.